Dre-Tas/jerriepelser.com/content/blog/2018-09-12-updating-net-dependencies-dependabot.md

 description:
   Dependabot is a service that will automatically create pull requests to update outdated dependencies in your .NET projects.
 tags:
-- .net
+- dotnet
-- .net core
+- dotnet core
 - dependabot
 - nuget
 ---